yuanchenyang/python-parser/README.md

 Python Input Parser
 ===================

 This implements a general parsing language to parse input from `stdin`, to be used in programming contests.
-This is intended to be compatible with Python 2.7.
+This is intended to be compatible with both Python 2 and Python 3.

 How to use
 ----------